How it Works

 Thanks for using Ecograder.

-Your website is part of a digital ecosystem that uses energy when visitors interact with your content, through network and data center use, and hardware production.
-As such, the internet has a significant environmental impact.
+The internet has a significant environmental impact.
+Your website is part of a digital ecosystem that uses energy with every interaction.
+Most of this energy is powered by fossil fuels.
 Some estimates put the global carbon emissions of the internet’s 5 billion worldwide users on par with that of the airline industry.

-In 2013, Mightybytes released the first version of Ecograder, which has crawled tens of millions of websites.
-To address the environmental impact of websites, tools like Ecograder help people better understand, track, manage and reduce their digital footprint.
-In 2022, an updated version of this tool was released.
+On Earth Day 2013, Mightybytes released the first version of Ecograder.
+On Earth Day 2023, another update was released.
+To date, Ecograder has crawled tens of millions of URLs.
+Tools like Ecograder help people better understand, track, manage and reduce their digital footprint.

-The 2022 Ecograder utilizes CO2.js from The Green Web Foundation, as well as Google Lighthouse's open source page metrics, to identify areas for improvement.
+Ecograder utilizes CO2.js from The Green Web Foundation, as well as Google Lighthouse's open source page metrics, to identify tasks that will improve your website.

 Using Ecograder to Reduce Digital Emissions